 When I was growing up, my grandmother Clara used to have a machine and my sisters and I would line up to take turns cranking it.
 Nana used it to make a gnocchi-type pasta they called “sinkers” because they were so filling and ‘sunk’ to the bottom of your stomach.
 I loved how the machine automatically curled and scored each little sinker.
 So fun!

 Since it is just Christopher and I, I get the one pound container of ricotta.
+Just double the recipe if you use 2 pounds.

-Time to Make the Ricotta Gnocchi
+Time to Show you How to Make the Ricotta Gnocchi

 In a big bowl, add the pound of ricotta, 1 cup of flour, 2 tablespoons of parmesan cheese and 1/4 teaspoon of salt.